- Docker-compose (Comes with Docker Desktop for Windows by default)

 Obtaining the On-Prem Setup Files

-A curl command authorized by JWT can be generated on the Virtualitics account management page.
+A curl command authorized by JWT can be generated on the Virtualitics Account Portal.
 The command will expire one hour after generation, but you can always generate a new one.
 SSH into your hosting machine and execute this command using your preferred terminal.

 Alternatively, you can use the button to download a zip file and upload that to your machine.